Click here to see the Virtual Sundial or read on for more information.

 The sub-nodus point is marked in red, and by default appears at the centre of the canvas.
 For a vertical dial, it appears on the Horizon line.

-The earth’s North Pole or South Pole is marked in black.
-The Hour lines converge to one of these points.
-For a correctly designed sundial, this point is also the position of the intersection of the line of the style and the plane of the dial.
+The celestial North Pole or South Pole are, if displayable, marked in black.
+The Equal Hour lines converge to one of these points.
+For a correctly designed physical sundial, this point is the position of the intersection of the line (or edge) of the style and the plane of the dial.

-The Zenith and the Nadir are, if displayable, marked in blue.
+The local Zenith or Nadir are, if displayable, marked in blue.
 For all except vertical dials, the Azimuth lines converge to one of these points.

-The First Point of Aries is marked in green on the equinox line (it is probably visible only within a couple of months of the March Equinox).
+The First Point of Aries is marked in green on the equinox line.
 The Ecliptic line passes through this point.
-The shadow of the nodus passes through this point at the moment of the March Equinox.
+The Nodus Shadow passes through this point at the moment of the March Equinox.